Steam Cleaning vs Dry Cleaning of Carpet

 The Great Debate:

-Over the past twenty years or so, there has been much deliberation about whether carpets should be steam cleaned or dry-cleaned.
+Over the past twenty years or so, there has been much debate about whether carpets should be steam cleaned or dry-cleaned.
 There are advantages and disadvantages to both cleaning methods, and we want to address this in an unbiased manner.

 - Back in the early days of steam cleaning, or more precisely “hot water extraction”, cleaners only had portable extraction units available, such as Rug Doctor and similar units which can be rented at grocery stores and tool rental facilities.
 These machines, as well as many modern-day portables, are great for spotting and small areas, but they tend to leave too much water and soap residue in the carpet, due to their weak extraction ability.